SumoLogic/sumologic-kubernetes-collection/docs/filtering.md

 # Filtering

-One of the easiest way to lower your ingest is to filter out data you do not need.
+One of the easiest ways to lower your ingest is to filter out data you do not need.
 In this guide you will learn how to do this for logs, metrics and their metadata.

 - [OpenTelemetry Collector processors](#opentelemetry-collector-processors)